Oh, what must have been going through Dale Hawerchuk’s mind on Aug. 13, 1981.

 The campaign culminated in Hawerchuk winning the Calder Memorial Trophy as the league’s top rookie.
 He received 46 first-place votes, 39 more than his closest rival, Barry Pederson.

-His trademark humility and grace that so many, in their messages and statements of tribute they’ve made in the wake of his passing, was already on display as he accepted the award in Montreal.
+His trademark humility and grace that so many, in their messages and statements of tribute they’ve made in the wake of his passing, were already on display as he accepted the award in Montreal.